Evidence for cosmic acceleration with next-generation surveys: A model-independent approach: Discussion and concluding remarks

 \section{Discussion and concluding remarks}

 The nature of the late-time accelerated expansion of the Universe remains one of the most intriguing phenomenon.
 Although the Cosmological Constant can account for that and explain the observations with unprecedented precision thus far, it suffers from many theoretical problems.
 Most of viable alternatives to the Cosmological Constant are also plagued with similar issues.
 In addition, there are still discussions whether the Universe is truly undergoing an accelerated expansion today depending on how one approaches the available data~\citep{Nielsen:2015pga, Colin:2018ghy}.
 Nonetheless, all this debate relies on fitting cosmological models with observations.
 It is essential to quantify the evidence for cosmic acceleration in a model-independent way - it will not tell us the {\it best} model that describes observations, but it will be able to underpin (or rule out) this phenomenon regardless of the underlying model.

 We simulated data for next-generation redshift surveys for this purpose.
 We produced synthetic $H(z)$ measurements reproducing SKA- and Euclid-like radial BAO measurements, and hence perform a non-parametric reconstruction of the $H(z)$ and $H'(z)$ for the sake of providing $q(z)$, the deceleration parameters - so that its current value, $q_0$, will tell if the Universe is currently accelerating or not.
 We found a $\sim 5\sigma$ evidence for this result with a SKA-like B1 survey, and $\sim 3\sigma$ for an Euclid-like one.
 When combining both experiments with the SKA-like B2 survey, which will probe a lower redshift threshold, the evidence increases to at least $7\sigma$ level.
 These results are consistent with currently available observations, but {\it without} the implicit assumption of $\Lambda$CDM or any other dark energy model.

-Hence, we demonstrate the capability of next-generation redshift surveys on underpinning the evidence for cosmic acceleration in a truly model-independent way, and as powerful probes of late-time Cosmology for the future, along with standard candles and sirens.
+These results demonstrate the capability of next-generation redshift surveys on underpinning the evidence for cosmic acceleration in a truly model-independent way, and as powerful probes of late-time Cosmology for the future, along with standard candles and sirens.